akuklev/QIITs-in-Cedille/README.md

 Core Cedille subsumes a Homotopy Type Theory without Universes
 ==============================================================

 In their article [1] Abel et al. note that Leibniz Equality is morally the impredicative “Church-”encoding for Martin-Löf Identity type of Intuitionistic Type Theories.
-Core Cedille[2, 3, 4] is a novel logically consistent typed lambda calculus (i.e. no first-class inductive types, everything is made of lambda terms) with a unique long sought-after property: W-types (basic inductive types available in Intuitionistic Type Theories, such as natural numbers, lists, trees, etc.) can be encoded within the calculus with correct recursion and induction principles.
-Since it readily has dependently-typed functions and trivially supports dependently-typed pairs, it is fair to say that Core Cecille is known to subsume basic Intuitionistic Type Theory except for universes and identity types.
+Core Cedille[2, 3, 4] is a novel logically consistent typed lambda calculus (i.e. no first-class inductive types, everything is made of lambda terms): with an extraordinary and long sought-after property: W-types (basic inductive types available in Intuitionistic Type Theories, such as natural numbers, lists, trees, etc.) and dependently-typed pairs can be encoded within the calculus with correct recursion and induction principles.
+Since the calculus also readily includes dependently-typed functions, it is fair to say that Core Cecille is known to subsume basic Intuitionistic Type Theory except for universes and identity types.

 In present work we show how to encode the identity type, and ultimately the vast range of Higher Inductive-Inductive Type Families (HIITs) including the type of Cauchy Reals and initial algebras for all finitary Generalised Algebraic Theories without equations on sorts.

-Thus, Core Cedille subsumes a version of Homotopy Type Theory lacking only universes and large elimination.
-In turn, as opposed to Intuitionistic Type Theories where one can only talk about `U`-small categories for a given universe `U`, the language of Core Cedille allows to talk about categories and similar structures without size restrictions.
-It is hoped for, that it is possible to combine advantages of both worlds in a manner akin to ZMC/S set theory: namely by a strong reflection property ensuring there is a univalent universe* `U`, so that any definable type can be relativised into it, and construction internal to `U` but not explicitly using it can be generalised out of it, e.g. any proof in the category of `U`-small groups, that doesn't use smallness explicitly, automatically generalises to construction or proof about groups without any size restrictions, see https://golem.ph.utexas.edu/category/2009/11/feferman_set_theory.html.
+Thus, Core Cedille subsumes a version of Homotopy Type Theory lacking only universes and large elimination, but supporting first class complex-kinded polymorphism instead*.

 _______
-* Applying the reflection principle to itself yields a hierarchy of universes unbounded both upwards and downwards.
+* As opposed to Intuitionistic Type Theories where one can only talk about `U`-small categories for a given universe `U`, the language of Core Cedille allows to talk about categories and other structures without size restrictions.
+We hope that it is possible to combine advantages of both worlds in a manner akin to ZMC/S set theory: namely by a strong reflection property ensuring there is a univalent universe `U`, so that any definable type can be relativised into it, and construction internal to `U` but not explicitly using it can be generalised out of it, e.g. any proof in the category of `U`-small groups, that doesn't use smallness explicitly, should automatically generalise a proof about groups without any size restrictions.
+Applying the reflection principle to itself yields a hierarchy of universes unbounded both upwards and downwards.
+For an extensive discussion of ZMC/S as a particularly pleasing foundation for category theory see https://golem.ph.utexas.edu/category/2009/11/feferman_set_theory.html.

 § Preliminaries: Notation and the Type System
 ---------------------------------------------